aghoshpro/OntoRaster/README.md

 - `NOTE:` When running Rasdaman in a Docker container, it's important to ensure that your system has sufficient resources (CPU, memory, and disk space) to handle large raster file imports.
 If you encounter issues, such as failed imports, it may be due to insufficient available memory or other resource constraints.
 If this issue occurs try closing unnecessary applications or increase docker resource limits.

-- This Docker-compose file uses the mapping `vkg/OntoRaster.obda` and ontology `vkg/OntoRaster.owl`.
+- `docker-compose` file uses the mapping `vkg/OntoRaster.obda` and ontology `vkg/OntoRaster.owl`.

 ### 2.4 Ontop SPARQL Endpoint

-It becomes available at http://localhost:8082/ under `success` in docker desktop (ETC 5 min).
+It becomes available at <http://localhost:8082/> under `success` in docker desktop (ETC 5 min).
 Click the link and try out the RasSPARQL queries as shown below,

 <img src="diagrams/Success1.PNG"/>